OceanCodes/pass_fastq_pair/README.md

 ln -s $PWD/get_*.py /usr/local/bin
 ```

+7. Commit your changes by clicking on the green commit button in the top right.
-7. Click on **Reproducible Run** to run this capsule using the sample data that was imported.
+8. Click on **Reproducible Run** to run this capsule using the sample data that was imported.
 You should end up with 1 complementary pair of paired-end reads files in the results folder.
     - The first time you run this capsule you will have a build log in the results folder.
 Every subsequent run will not have this build log unless you make a change to the environment.
 There is no need to change the environment.